← Insights & Guides · Updated · 16 min read

 Enterprise account ($500K ACV) gives detractor score, root cause identified through AI interview, account saved$500,000 in retained revenue$20 (one interview)25,000:1

-The action plan template for NPS and CSAT programs shows how to connect interview insights directly to product and CS decisions with ownership, timelines, and measured outcomes.
+Product Roadmap Accuracy: A quarterly interview program that costs $2,000-$5,000 and redirects even one major feature investment saves $200,000-$500,000 in development costs.
+The action plan template for NPS and CSAT programs shows how to connect interview insights directly to decisions with ownership and timelines.

 Not every NPS question is answered at $20 per interview.
-Here are cases where higher investment is justified.
+These specific cases warrant $50,000+ platforms:

 Enterprise CX platforms with operational integration.
 If your organization needs real-time NPS triggers embedded in operational workflows — automated ticket creation, instant manager alerts, closed-loop accountability tracking across 50+ locations — the $50,000-$150,000 annual cost of Qualtrics or Medallia is justified by the operational infrastructure, not the survey capability.